top of page

 Understand Passive-Agressiveness: A Protective Pattern

-Indirect expression of feelings isn't inherently negative—in fact, it often emerges from a genuine need to protect ourselves while maintaining connection, especially when direct communication feels unsafe or unavailable to us.
+Indirect expression of frustration or hurt isn't inherently negative — in fact, it often emerges from a genuine need to protect ourselves while maintaining connection, especially when direct communication feels unsafe or unavailable to us.
+It's perfectly natural and human to sometimes struggle with direct expression.

 Think of it like having an internal translator who learned that direct communication wasn't safe — expressing feelings sideways might not be the most connecting response, but if it's the only way we've known to voice our truth while maintaining safety, we'll keep using it until we learn better ways to be authentic without feeling exposed.